 If you want to quickly create relationships on the elements in your Specification Package, or review the relationships that already exist, you can do so very easily using the Relationship Matrix.
 By opening the Relationship Matrix from within the Specification Manager, you can use the parameters already set in the Specification Manager to automatically configure the Relationship Matrix.

-Ribbon Specification-Specify > Specification > Matrix > <options></options>
+Ribbon Design > Model > Specify > In

+Navigation toolbar, right-click on the

+Package name > Open Relationship

+Matrix > <options></options>

 Open the Relationship Matrix